 The latter is better, it requires more time and uses wood.
-They tight the meat in an iron stick, either on the floor or an iron rack.
-So I would go definitely for “Asado al asador”.
-A sign with the word “Parrilla” means that you can get asado.
+They tighten the meat in an iron stick, either on the floor or an iron rack.
+So I would go definitely for “Asado al asador o a la cruz”.
+A sign with the word “Parrilla” means that you can get “asado”.

 You can even get meat from a full cow cooked with skin, which is called “Vaquillona con cuero”.
 It can be obtained only in a few special places on certain occasions, such as “Fiesta del Potrillo” in Vidal and “Fiesta del Ternero” in Ayacucho (both in Buenos Aires province).
 This might be too much, but if you find a place you should try it.
 I do not think you can get this in any other part of the world.

 And finally, we need to discuss the cuts, which are quite different from other countries.
-Forget about rib eye, sirloin, brisket.
-The cuts you MUST try are:
+You will also find rib eye, sirloin, and brisket, but the cuts you MUST try are:

-Usually, this process consists of boiling the meat in water or milk first, to then finish it on the grill.
-You can also find “Matambre a la pizza” (with tomato sauce and cheese on top) and “Matambre a la provenzal” (which garlic and parsley).
+Usually, this process consists of boiling the meat in water or milk first, and then finishing it on the grill.
+You can also find “Matambre a la pizza” (with tomato sauce and cheese on top) and “Matambre a la provenzal” (with garlic and parsley).

 There is an extra way to prepare the meat, but it does not count as “asado”.
 There is no grill or rack, but a disk harrow (“disco de arado”).
 A disk harrow is used to till the soil where crops are to be planted and chop up unwanted weeds.
-According to Argentinean cooks, its material (iron) and shape has special properties to maintain and distribute heat.
+According to Argentinean cooks, its material (iron) and shape have special properties to maintain and distribute heat.